GiaxUp/linkedin-clone/README.md

 # LinkedIn Clone (using React) @ Epicode
-Made by Giacomo Della Peruta, Palma Iacobelli, Carlos Sarmiento, Michela Kalowski e Feliciano Carlomagno.
+Made by Giacomo Della Peruta, Palma Iacobelli, Carlos Sarmiento, Michela Kalowski e Feliciano Carlomagno at the end of the Unit 3 Week 4 and 5.

 ## Description
 Hi!
 In this project me and my teammates worked on a LinkedIn clone made with React.
 We used some intresting packages like `react-redux`, `react-router-dom` and `react-bootstrap`.